shubharthaksangharsha/apsara2.0/README.md

 The `main.py` file houses the core logic of Apsara 2.0.
 It is well-organized and modular, with functions dedicated to various tasks like:

-- Getting the LLM (Language Learning Model)
+- Getting the LLM (Large Language Model)
 - Creating the chain (sequence of tools and language model)
 - Managing conversation history
 - Creating and initializing agents